DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/basics.md

 ![](img/basics_baseline_example.png "Result example 1")

+## Generated labels

-You can see dict2graph interpreted the dict key `person` as the name (or better "label") of the object, which is behind the key.
+You can see dict2graph interpreted the dict key `person` as the objects label.
 Same for `affiliation`.

+Basic types like strings, integers, boolean and so on will be interpreted as property.

 ### When creating is not enough